benderdave/gridfontmaker/README.md

 (https://raw.githubusercontent.com/benderdave/gridfontmaker/master/benzene-etc.png)

-The gridfont domain is a micro-domain for studying the cognitive processes that underlay thinking.
-See FARG's [gridfont page](http://cogsci.indiana.edu/gridfonts.html) for work by John Rehling and Gary McGraw.
+The gridfont domain is a micro-domain for studying the cognitive processes that underlie thinking.
+See FARG's [gridfont page](http://cogsci.indiana.edu/gridfonts.html) for work by John Rehling (and Gary McGraw).
 That said, we've found that designing gridfonts is a uniquely creative activity that stands on its own.

 GridfontMaker is provided to
 help anyone interested in gridfonts create and share them.

-# Building
+# Building and Running

 Right now the only way to build GridfontMaker is on a unix-like system with *make*, *java*, and *scala*.

 * Clone the source
 * Make sure you have a recent version of both java and scala
-* Put the dependencies in ./lib3rd
+* Locate, download, and put the following dependencies in ./lib3rd
   * genson-1.3.jar
   * json-simple-1.1.1.jar
   * genson-scala_2.11-1.3.jar